csabika98/YaruCursorWindows/README.md

 ## Installation 🛠️

 ### Automated Installation (Recommended)
-1. Download the `Yaru-Cursors-Windows` folder.
+1. Download the zip from Github or clone the repository
 2. **Right-click** `install.inf` and select **Install**.
 3. Open **Mouse Settings**:
    - Go to *Settings > Devices > Mouse > Additional mouse options*.